No executive of IMANI met Menzgold privately – Bright Simons claps back at NAM1

 According to Bright, no meeting of any sort has been held with the company on any subject.

-Nana Appiah Mensah, popularly known as NAM1 in a December 24 tweet said the truth about IMANI’s involvement with Menzgold will be unraveled with time.
-According to him, an earlier meeting with IMANI that has been documented and safely “vaulted” is available to back his claims.
+Nana Appiah Mensah, popularly known as NAM1, said in a December 24 tweet that the truth about IMANI's involvement with Menzgold will be unraveled with time.
+According to him, an earlier meeting with IMANI that has been documented and safely "vaulted" is available to back his claims.

 He wrote: "Time has painfully conceived.
 It will certainly birth the TRUTH one day."